BurdickSummer2015/Moball/README.md

 # Moball
-Code for the onboard computer of the moball project
+Code for the onboard computer for the moball project